Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 ![AMI Selection](/assets/images/aws-dl-ami/aws-ec2-ami-deep-learning-base.png)

-Then pick a GPU instance type. `p2.xlarge` shoud be enough to get you started and will cost you around `$0.90` per hour.
-Do not forget to terminate it after you are done with your Neural Network training.
+Then pick a GPU instance type. `p2.xlarge` shoud be enough to get you started and will cost you around `$0.90` per hour. **Do not forget to terminate it after you are done with your Neural Network training**.

 ![Instance Type Selection](/assets/images/aws-dl-ami/aws-ec2-ami-instance-type.png)